wytm97/regexsynth-java/README.md

 # **Reusing Expressions**

 RegexSynth allows you to define custom expressions to create reusable expressions.
-For example, `RegexSet ` and `IntegerRange` are reusable components inside regexsynth.
+For example, `SetExpression` and `RangeExpression` are reusable components inside regexsynth.
 Likewise you can define your own expressions and reuse them accross multiple patterns.
 This way we can write more `clean` and `maintainable` regular expression codes.

 ```java
 import java.time.Year;